astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-14.md

 # Cutscene!

 * Cut from the hospital to a dump/warehouse.
 A big empty area filled with dirtpiles, a house-like structure inside.
-* The drone from the battle is flying down.
-Awaiting it is a cloaked figure (Bathsheva) and the Master of Puppets

 ![](https://cdn.discordapp.com/attachments/572184988272033792/607387458602270770/oz.jpg)

-* MoP throws drone at the wall, destroying it.
-"God fucking dammit!"
-* Bath: "calm down.
-We'll get them back eventually."
-* Grabs phone, reveals stills of the team (prior to unmasking)
-* Some mysterious shenanigans targeting the team?
-* Cut to another drone flying over the city.
-Anna's car heading toward the PD with Caesar in the back.
-* "We have to wait for the dust to settle."
+> The drone from the battle flies down to a warehouse, where a cloaked figure, Bathsheba, and the Master of Puppets await.
+It flies down to the ground, and MOP grabs it, throwing it at the wall.
+"GOD DAMN IT!"
+The cloaked figure speaks up.
+"Calm down."
+They take their cloak away, and reveals their face.
+"We'll get them back eventually.
+But now..."
+Marlum grabs his phone, and it reveals a still of Nick, Laser Hawk and Melody. "...We know who to target."
+He smiles, and looks at Bathsheba.
+"Have you found him?"
+She shakes her head.
+"I'll personally make sure he's delivered to you."
+Bathsheba says.
+"And I also know exactly where he is."
+She shows him a picture of Anna's car, currently heading to the P.D.
+"Though obviously, we have to wait for the dust to settle."
+And Marlum simply nods.

-* "Why are you so infatuated with him, Marlum?"
+> "Why are you so infatuated with him, Marlum?"
 "He's important to me."

+> i actually made the last 2 lines up on the spot since i realized there was no way for yall to notice its marlum lol

 [video](https://youtu.be/JImUVN9bJNM){.youtube}